-- b) Our Relevant Persons, staff and volunteers are given a copy of and have access to NSWIS's Complaints Handling Guidelines and understand the implications of those Guidelines for their role. - c) We document any allegation, disclosure or concern regarding Child Abuse and monitor responses to all allegations, disclosures, or concerns.
+- b) Our Relevant Persons are given a copy of and have access to NSWIS's Complaints Handling Guidelines and understand the implications of those Guidelines for their role. - c) We document any allegation, disclosure or concern regarding Child Abuse and monitor responses to all allegations, disclosures, or concerns.

-5.8 We maintain and improve our policies and practices
+5.8 We maintain and improve our policies and practices.

-- a) We are committed to maintaining and improving our policies, procedures, and practices to keep Children safe from neglect and Abuse. - b) We have assigned responsibility for regularly maintaining and improving our policies and procedures to NSWIS's Manager, People and Culture. - c) We monitor our Relevant Persons, staff, volunteers, and external providers to ensure appropriate practice, behaviour and policies are followed. - d) We require our Relevant Persons, staff and volunteers to disclose convictions or charges affecting their suitability to work with Children.
+- a) We are committed to maintaining and improving our policies, procedures, and practices to keep Children safe from neglect and Abuse. - b) We have assigned responsibility for regularly maintaining and improving our policies and procedures to NSWIS's Manager, Financial Services, People & Culture. - c) We monitor our Relevant Persons to ensure appropriate practice, behaviour and policies are followed. - d) We require our Relevant Persons to disclose convictions or charges affecting their suitability to work with Children.
 We review police records where appropriate and WWCC checks. - e) We have formally reviewed our service delivery to identify and document potential risks to Children. - f) We undertake formal reviews, at least annually, to identify and document potential risks to Children associated with our service delivery.